AyanAnees/volunteer-webapp-sd29/ProjectContext.md

 - Updated .mailmap file to use GitHub usernames consistently
 - Added run-fix-remaining.bat for Windows execution using Git Bash
 - Created Fix-RemainingAttribution.ps1 as a PowerShell alternative
+- Successfully ran attribution fix script (April 8, 2025)
+- Pushed fixed repository to GitHub

 ## Next Steps
-1. Run the fix-remaining-attribution.sh script to fix the detected issues
+1. ✓ Ran the fix-remaining-attribution.sh script to fix the detected issues
-2. Verify that all Hanna's commits are attributed to Hannadem12 with the correct email
+2. ✓ Verified that all Hanna's commits are attributed to Hannadem12 with the correct email
-3. Check that all commits use consistent identities (GitHub usernames)
+3. ✓ Checked that all commits use consistent identities (GitHub usernames)
-4. Push the changes to GitHub
+4. ✓ Pushed the changes to GitHub
-5. Confirm contribution statistics match the desired percentages
+5. Monitor GitHub to ensure contribution statistics update correctly
 6. Update CONTRIBUTORS.md with the final statistics

 ## Important Files